GitMeep/Classroom-Bot/README.md

 ### Building and Configuring
 Note: it is easier to just run the bot as a docker image, see [Running with docker](#Running-with-docker).
 This procedure is made for ubuntu 20.04, it might not work on other distros.

-1. Start running the setup script.
-This will install the dependencies and downgrade libssl to libssl1.1 (aegis.cpp doesn't work with versions greater than that, for some reason):
+1. Run the setup script.
+This will install all the dependencies.
+This might take a while:

 ```
 $ ./setup.sh